 Playwright / Writer / Consultant

-CQ's plays and musicals have been developed and produced with companies including Barrington Stage Company, Southern Rep, INTAR, Ensemble Studio Theatre, Lark Play Development Center, Astoria Performing Arts Center, and the Alliance Theatre, among others.
-Her play Scissoring is available for licensing via Dramatists Play Service.
+Her plays and musicals have been developed and produced with companies including Barrington Stage Company, Southern Rep, INTAR, Lark Play Development Center, Ensemble Studio Theatre, Astoria Performing Arts Center, and more.
+Her play Scissoring is published and available for licensing via Dramatists Play Service and a monologue from AZUL, which was featured on the 2017 Kilroys List and had its world premiere at Southern Rep as part of the 2019 Tennessee Williams/Saints and Sinners Literary Festival, is published in The Kilroys List: Volume 2.
 For more, visit NPX.

-Her poetry, fiction, and lyric nonfiction is published in Boudin: The Online Home of the McNeese Review, P.S.
-I Love You, PulpMag, OnCuba, Nimrod International Journal, Foglifter Journal, and beyond, and forthcoming in great weather for MEDIA, and The Punch Magazine.
-Her poem "She-lium" was featured on Radiolab's "Elements" episode in collaboration with Emotive Fruition.
+CQ's poetry, fiction, and lyric nonfiction is published or forthcoming in Santa Clara Review, Wildness Journal, OnCuba, Nimrod Journal, Foglifter, great weather for MEDIA, and beyond.
+She is the author of the poetry chapbook The Heart Wants (Finishing Line Press), and her poem "She-lium" was featured on Radiolab's "Elements" episode in collaboration with Emotive Fruition.

 Spanning two countries and three generations, AZUL fuses music and memory to ask: what is the true language of love?